 This page is designed to help guide you through your beginner stages with as little headache as possible.
 We’ve crowd sourced a bunch of tips that we wish we had been told when we joined the hobby.
 Some of the tips on this page involve spending a bit more money for quality equipment, but the point is that these items will continue to be useful as you progress in the hobby.

 One last bit of advice before getting into the content of this page.
 Learning to homebrew is an iterative process.
 Everyone makes mistakes, especially as they are learning.
 Don’t stress too hard about the little things, in the end you’ll likely end up making beer!
 Don’t let yourself become discouraged if your first few batches don’t measure up to your favourite commercial beer.
-As long as you learn from your mistakes and maintain persistence you will end up making beer as good as, if not better, than most commercial craft beer.
+As long as you learn from your mistakes you will end up making beer as good as, if not better, than most commercial craft beer.

 Please shop at our Local Homebrew Shops (LHBS) for the items mentioned below.
 They do lots to support the local homebrew community and will be able to answer any questions you have.